ubclaunchpad/Essentially/summary_be/README.md

 `utils` is for common functions that are used within services; it's fore utility functions.

+`tests` is used for testing.
+There are subfolders within `tests` to test the functions by their respective categories.

 ## Installation

 1. Clone the respository